-Choosing Pots, Soil and Fertilisers for Pond Plants
+Choosing Pots, Soil and Fertilisers For Your Pond Plant

 Do ensure that whatever pot you choose gives your plants enough room.
 Many aquatic plants, and waterlilies in particular, need the space for a large root area.
 Do not place these in small or cramped pots if you want them to perform and flower well.
 Small marginal plants, oxygenators, and miniature waterlilies can be started in pots of around 1 litre capacity, while larger marginal plants and other waterlilies are best started in pots of 2 to 5 litre capacity.
 We generally recommend that each variety of plant is potted individually, so that they are not competing for space in one pot.
 You can find more specific information on each plant's page on our website.

 Pot the plant in a heavy, loamy soil.
-This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float).
-If you are potting waterlilies or deep-water plants such as Orontiums you can even use a heavy clay soil.
-Special aquatic soil is available in most garden centres and this works well.
+This is a soil which is composed of sand, silt and clay, rather than being a peat-based soil (which will tend to float and is not nourishing enough for water plants in the long term).
+Soils like this will usually look brown rather than black.
+If you are potting waterlilies or deep-water plants such as Orontiums, these like an even heavier soil, such as a heavy clay with around 30% clay content.
+Special aquatic soil is available in most garden centres and this is a good compromise for all pond plants.
 Alternatively, normal garden soil from somewhere like a flowerbed, that has been raked or sieved to make it workable, can be used.
 Do not use standard potting compost or any garden soil that has recently been fertilised, as this can cause excessive algae and/or green water in the pond.

 When growing pond plants in pots, for best results we would advise that they are re-potted or divided every two years, or at least every three years.
 This is especially true for waterlilies and water irises.
 We would also advise that waterlilies are fertilised once a year, ideally in spring, if you are not re-potting them that year.
 It is best to use special aquatic plant fertiliser, as standard plant fertilisers can dissolve and leach out into pond water.
 You can fertilise a plant without re-potting it, if you don't mind getting dirty hands, by pushing a slow-release fertiliser tablet down into the soil until it is around the plant's roots.